jindrichmynarz/dissertation/parts/tensor_factorization.md

 Unlike SPARQL, RESCAL is a batch approach that cannot produce results in real time.
 First, it needs to factorize the input tensor to a decomposition that models the tensor.
-Once this model is built, predictions for individiual contracts can be computed on demand.
+Once this model is built, predictions for individual contracts can be computed on demand.
 RESCAL is hence slow to cope with changing data.
 Matchmaking via RESCAL is thus more appropriate if the matches are delivered via periodic subscriptions instead of on-demand queries.